-I bet you believe at least one of these!
+We bet you believe at least one of these!

-1. Eating chocolate will give you spots
+1. Rumour: Eating chocolate will give you spots

-There is no evidence that chocolate gives you spots, however chocolate does contain high level of sugar and fat, so should be eaten occasionally within a balanced, healthy diet.
+There is no evidence that chocolate gives you spots, however chocolate does contain high levels of sugar and fat, so should be eaten occasionally within a balanced, healthy diet.

 All sugar is the same.
 It has the same calories and if you eat too much you are more likely to put on weight and suffer with problems with your teeth and gums.

 3. Rumour: Eating carbohydrates will make you put on weight